willglaub/dojo/dojo-test/README.md

 information you actually need and does nothing more than wrapping node's assert module.

 * Syntax inspired by [nodeunit](https://npmjs.org/package/nodeunit)
-* No fancy crap, just testing
+* No fancy crap, just testing like a man
 * Non-utf8 and Windows terminal approved
 * Allows asynchronous testing
 * Allows modular tests by just assembling data structures